amhndu/tanks-game/README.md

 No rights have been reserved, but in the event that you use anything, please drop me a mail and give me attribution by linking here.

 ###Contact me
-email : amhndu --at-- gmail --dot-- com
+Email : amhndu --at-- gmail --period-- com